voicepaw/so-vits-svc-fork/README.md

 #### Before training

 - If your dataset has BGM, please remove the BGM using software such as [Ultimate Vocal Remover](https://ultimatevocalremover.com/). `3_HP-Vocal-UVR.pth` or `UVR-MDX-NET Main` is recommended. [^1]
-- If your dataset is a long audio file with a single speaker, use `svc split` to split the dataset into multiple files (using `librosa`).
+- If your dataset is a long audio file with a single speaker, use `svc pre-split` to split the dataset into multiple files (using `librosa`).
-- If your dataset is a long audio file with multiple speakers, use `svc sd` to split the dataset into multiple files (using `pyannote.audio`).
+- If your dataset is a long audio file with multiple speakers, use `svc pre-sd` to split the dataset into multiple files (using `pyannote.audio`).
 Further manual classification may be necessary due to accuracy issues.
 If speakers speak with a variety of speech styles, set --min-speakers larger than the actual number of speakers.
 Due to unresolved dependencies, please install `pyannote.audio` manually: `pip install pyannote-audio`.

 [^1]: https://ytpmv.info/how-to-use-uvr/